Grooving Monkeys

 - First line contains single integer

-, denoting the number of test cases.Each test case is as follows: - Integer
+t, denoting the number of test cases.Each test case is as follows: - Integer

-denoting the number of monkeys. - Next line contains
+Ndenoting the number of monkeys. - Next line contains

-integer denoting the dancing pattern array,monkeys[]
+Ninteger denoting the dancing pattern array,monkeys[].

 Output

-lines- Each line must contain a single integer
+tlines- Each line must contain a single integer

-is the minimum number of seconds after which all the monkeys are in their initial position.
+S, whereSis the minimum number of seconds after which all the monkeys are in their initial position.

 Example Input 1